whatnote/BrackenPenTurner/README.md

 ### Content

-- I followed the course "Boutique Ado" and code for project was lifted from the putting it all together from the [Backend Developenment course from the CODE Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/),
+- I followed the course "Boutique Ado".
+Code for project was lifted from the Putting it all together from the [Backend Developenment course from the CODE Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/),

-  Particularly the:

-  -  register
-  -  logon
-  -  log off

-  we're lifted directly from the course with just minor amendments to the CSS and html.

-the claims list was mapped accross from the task list. as was the
-- new claim
-- edit and delete feature
-- search

-The Blog was added useing the the instructions from [Django Central](https://djangocentral.com/building-a-blog-application-with-django/)
+The blog element was added useing the the instructions from [Django Central](https://djangocentral.com/building-a-blog-application-with-django/)

+THe 404 page error was taek from, [Studygyaan 404 template page](https://studygyaan.com/django/django-custom-404-error-template-page)

 ## Acknowledgements